AJohnstone2007/referenceLanguageCorpora/provenance.md

 # Notes on the creation of the corpora

-rhulTests is our standard set of example programs as used in various papers

 ## Origin of source files

 jfx-master collected from https://github.com/openjdk/jfx 5 July 2022 15.15 BST